ni/niveristand-scan-engine-ethercat-custom-device/README.md

 ### Quality, Limitations ###

 This IP should be considered high quality and mature.
 The IP has been used worldwide by many customers in deployed applications.

-This IP does not work with 3rd party EtherCAT slaves.

 ### Dependencies ###